Skip to content

 Physical Causes

-• Blood Flow Impairment: Atherosclerosis (arterial hardening/plaques), high cholesterol, high blood pressure, or cardiovascular disease can reduce blood supply to the penis NIDDK.
+• Blood Flow Impairment: Conditions like atherosclerosis (artery narrowing), high cholesterol, or elevated blood pressure reduce blood supply to the penis (NIDDK).

-• Neurological Disorders: Diabetes, multiple sclerosis, spinal cord injuries, Parkinson’s disease, or pelvic trauma can alter nerve signals PubMed PMID: 23485749.
+• Neurological Disorders: Diabetes, spinal cord injury, multiple sclerosis, and Parkinson’s disease can disrupt the nerve signals needed for erections (PubMed PMID: 23485749).

 Psychological Causes